 But what are you going to talk about when you get to that big holiday bash?
 For many, chatting with strangers is a major source of anxiety during the end-of-year event swirl.
 And unlike your outfit or your white elephant gift, socializing isn’t something most of us tend to prep for in advance.

 Yet if you do spend a little time studying the art of conversation, says life coach Laurie Gerber, you’ll have a lot more fun while doing it—and the relationships you form will be way more solid, too.

-“People think that ‘meeting people’ is something you’re either good or bad at,” explains Gerber, co-president of The Handel Group's HG Life division.
+“People think that ‘meeting people’ is something you’re either good or bad at,” explains Gerber, former co-president of The Handel Group's HG Life division.
 “True, some people are born with a leg up at it, just like musical talent.
 But what we’ve found is that socializing is a learnable skill.
 Communicating well is something you can practice and develop; most people just haven’t thought of it that way.”

 It’s not just introverts she’s talking about.
 Extroverts, too, can benefit from creating a socializing strategy focused on making other people feel at ease—the one thing Gerber says will instantly up-level your conversation game.
 Ready to be the life of the party, even if you think you'd rather be at home with your cat?